SSMG4/blockamok-remix2/README.md

 ## Background

-Blockamok Remix is a significant update to [Blockamok](https://github.com/carltheperson/blockamok), a game originally made by Carl Riis to _"challenge [himself] to create a 3D game without any pre-made 3D engine or utilities"_.
+Blockamok Remix² is an enhancement to [Blockamok Remix](https://github.com/Mode8fx/blockamok) made to support basically every jailbreak-supported consoles and other systems with some other minor improvements and features, which itself is a significant improvement to [Blockamok](https://github.com/carltheperson/blockamok), a game originally made by Carl Riis to _"challenge [himself] to create a 3D game without any pre-made 3D engine or utilities"_.

 This version adds many improvements including:
 - Widescreen